storacha/specs/w3-filecoin.md

 This section describes the capabilities that form the w3 aggregation protocol, along with the details relevant for invoking capabilities with a service provider.

-In this document, we will be exposing capabilities implemented by Storefront `web3.storage`, Aggregator `aggregator.web3.storage` and Dealer `dealer.web3.storage`.
+In this document, we will be exposing capabilities implemented by Storefront `web3.storage`, Aggregator `aggregator.web3.storage`, Dealer `dealer.web3.storage` and Deal Tracker `dealtracker.web3.storage`.

 ### Storefront Capabilities